evanmarshall-dev/fireship.io_git_course/README.md

 4. Open up project on your local machine and create a branch that describes the changes you are going to make.
 5. Use `git checkout` to switch into the new branch.
 6. After you complete the changes, `git add` and `git commit` to commit them to the repo.
-7. Then push up to the repo using `git push origin your-feature-branch-name`.
+7. Then push up to the repo using `git push origin <your-feature-branch-name>`.
 8. Go back to the repo on GitHub and click the button to create a new pull request.
 9. Make sure you follow the contribution guidelines to the original repo owner carefully.
 10. Click the green button to submit the pull request.

 - When working with the fork locally you can keep it in sync with the original repo by running:

-  - `git remote add upstream https://github.com/original-username/original-repo-name.git`.
+  - `git remote add upstream https://github.com/<original-username>/<original-repo-name>.git`.
 This adds a remote link to the upstream repo.
   - When there are changes run `git fetch upstream`.
   - Then run `git rebase upstream/main` to apply changes on top of your existing work.

+## Advanced

+### Git Reset

+- If you want to get rid of everything in the staging area run `git reset`.
+This does not modify or delete anything.

+- If you commit a bad file change then you need to first grab the ID or SHA of that commit using `git log`.
+Then you find the commit you want to go back to and run `git reset <your-commit-id>`.

+  - By default git reset will run in **mixed mode**, which means that it will move us back to the previous commit, but it will not delete the files that we were working on.

+- If you want to revert back to the previous commit AND delete the changes (go back to the state of the previous commit) you would run `git reset --hard <your-commit-id>`.
+Be careful using this because you cannot retrieve the deleted file changes after this command.

+- **_NEVER_** do a reset when a commit has been pushed to GitHub.